-The following two paragraphs discuss with equal accuracy and intelligence the same passage from Shakespeare’s 1 Henry IV.
-Only one of these, however, would be considered acceptable in a university English essay.
-The other is merely a well-written plot summary and contributes virtually nothing to our understanding of the significance of the episode.
+The following two paragraphs discuss the same passage from Shakespeare’s 1 Henry IV.
+Only one of these, however, would be considered acceptable in a university English essay: Example B analyses and interprets plot events rather than simply recounting them.
+Example A is merely plot summary, contributing little to our understanding of the significance of the scene.

-B. King Henry’s unfavourable comparison of Hal’s “riot and dishonour” with the heroic virtues of Hotspur (“the theme of honour’s tongue”) effectively introduces and interests us in the two main characters, even though they have not yet appeared on stage.
-It also establishes from the very outset the conflict between the King and his son and sets up an important structural feature of the play, the juxtaposed careers of Hal and Hotspur.
-We are, furthermore, alerted at once to the play’s persistent preoccupation with the theme of “honour.”
-In this passage, then, Shakespeare has two different young men “bristle up / The crest of youth” against the “dignity” of the king and thus sets in motion at one stroke several of the central dramatic elements of this work.
+- King Henry’s unfavourable comparison of Hal’s “riot and dishonour” with the heroic virtues of Hotspur (“the theme of honour’s tongue”) introduces the two main characters, even though they have not yet appeared on stage.
+It also establishes from the outset the conflict between the King and his son and sets up an important structural feature of the play, the juxtaposed careers of Hal and Hotspur.
+We are, furthermore, alerted to the play’s preoccupation with the theme of “honour.”
+In this passage, Shakespeare has two different young men “bristle up / The crest of youth” against the “dignity” of the king and sets in motion several of the central dramatic elements of this work.

 Shakespeare, W.; Weil, H.; Weil, J. (2007).
 The First Part of King Henry IV, Updated edition.
 Cambridge University Press.